openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

-You need to create a profile in your Nightscout site that contains the Timezone, Duration of Insulin Activity (DIA), Insulin to carb ratio (I:C), Insulin Sensitivity Factor (ISF), Carbs Activity / Absorption rate, Basal Rates and Target BG range.
+You need to create a profile in your Nightscout site that contains the Timezone, Duration of Insulin Activity (DIA), Insulin to carb ratio (I:C), Insulin Sensitivity Factor (ISF), Carbs Activity / Absorption rate (optional), Basal Rates and Target BG range.

-These settings are not currently updated from the values stored in the pump.
-You will need to keep the Nightscout profile in sync with any changes you make in your pump.
+**Note**: These settings are not currently updated from the values stored in the pump.
+OpenAPS will only work based on the values in your pump; not what you put into Nightscout.
+You will need to keep the Nightscout profile in sync with any changes you make in your pump to prevent later confusion.

 To configure your profile, on your Nightscout website, go to the Settings (3 horizontal bars) in the upper right corner.
 Click on the Profile Editor button.